 - a.
-Pending an investigation, hearing, or outcome of the allegations against a Student Organization, the Dean of Students, the President of the University (or their delegate), or the Title IX Coordinator may take immediate action, as is appropriate to the circumstances, against a Student Organization that is alleged to have engaged in Prohibited Conduct, when, in the opinion of the official, the interest of the University or The University of Texas System would be served by interim action.
-The Dean of Students will notify the Officers of the involved Student Organization by letter or by e-mail of the disciplinary action.
-The Dean of Students may send the notice to any Officers of the Student Organization. - b.
-Notice of the interim action shall be sent by the Dean of Students to Officers of the involved Student Organization by letter or by e-mail, using addresses on file with the registrar's office. - A letter or an e-mail message sent to an Officer at an address listed in the registrar's records will constitute full and adequate notice. - c.
-If a Student Organization wishes to seek a review of any interim action(s) implemented by the Dean of Students, the President of the University, or their delegate, the Student Organization must submit a written request for an administrative review to the Dean of Students.
-This administrative review should happen within five (5) business days of the Dean of Student's receipt of the request.
-At the discretion of the Dean of Students, if additional time is needed to conduct the review, notice will be sent to the Student Organization.
+Pending an investigation, hearing, or outcome of the allegations against a Student Organization, the Executive Director of Student Conduct and Academic Integrity or the President of the University (or their delegate) may take immediate action, as is appropriate to the circumstances, against a Student Organization that is alleged to have engaged in Prohibited Conduct, when, in the opinion of the official, the interest of the University or The University of Texas System would be served by interim action. - Student Organizations seeking a review of an interim action must submit a written request for an administrative review to the Dean of Students - This administrative review will occur within five (5) business days of the Dean of Student's receipt of the request unless the Dean of Students, in their discretion, determines that additional time is needed to conduct the review. - Notice will be sent to the Student Organization if the Dean of Students extends the time for review beyond the initial five business day period. - 3.
 This administrative review is not a hearing on the merits of the underlying allegations, but is merely a review to determine what, if any, interim actions are appropriate.
 The review may lead to a continuance, revocation, and/or modification of the interim actions, including modifications that may be more restrictive than the initial actions.
 The Dean of Students will notify the Student Organization officers of the outcome of the review in writing within three (3) business days of the review meeting.
-This notification will include the decision and the rationale for that decision. - Interim Action implemented by the Title IX Coordinator may be reviewed in accordance with review guidelines set forth in HOP 3-3031. - d.
-If the University investigation lasts beyond 30 days (as outlined below, beginning from the date of the Preliminary Conference), the Student Organization may request another review of the interim action(s), which will be handled similarly to the initial request for review as outlined above.
+This notification will include the decision and the rationale for that decision. - c.
+If the University Investigation lasts beyond 30 days (as outlined below, beginning from the date of the Preliminary Conference), the Student Organization may request another review of the interim action(s), which will be handled similarly to the initial request for review as outlined above.